 Introducing … The Nearly Carbon-Free Academic Conference: The World in 2050 - Resilience.
 Introducing … The Nearly Carbon-Free Academic Conference: The World in 2050 - Resilience.
 Everything Is Connected.
 Jane Poynter: What Lessons Came Out Of Biosphere 2?
 Part 2 of the TED Radio Hour episode "Everything Is Connected.

 " About Jane Poynter's TEDTalk Jane Poynter lived in Biosphere 2 for two years and 20 minutes.
 Why Architects Must Rethink Carbon (It's Not the Enemy We Face) - Point of View - January 2017.
 Susan Szenasy William McDonough, 2016.

 Greenbiz.
 How An Offers & Needs Market Helps Build Sustainable Practice.
 The irony of the modern market is that it can get a spare part from across the world, but a neighbour still might not know that the mechanic with the skills to fix the car is right next door – Donnie Maclurcan So often, people working on sustainability in different organisations or communities are facing the same challenges.

 John Muir famously wrote, "When we try to pick out anything by itself, we find it hitched to everything else in the universe. " A system is a set of interrelated elements that make a unified whole.
 Individual things—like plants, people, schools, watersheds, or economies—are themselves systems and at the same time cannot be fully understood apart from the larger systems in which they exist.
 Systems thinking is an essential part of schooling for sustainability.
+A systems approach helps young people understand the complexity of the world around them and encourages them to think in terms of relationships, connectedness, and context.
+Thinking systemically requires several shifts in perception, which lead in turn to different ways to teach, and to different ways to organize institutions and society.
+From parts to the whole.
 Suzanne Simard: How trees talk to each other.
 Clouds In Each Paper, by Thich Nhat Hanh. --by Thich Nhat Hanh (Mar 25, 2002) If you are a poet, you will see clearly that there is a cloud floating in this sheet of paper.